replicatedhq/replicated-docs/docs/enterprise/snapshots-config-workflow.md

 You must configure backup storage before you can create backups.

 :::note
-If your Kubernetes installer cluster was configures to install Velero for you, then you only have to configure the storage destination in the admin console and potentially configure the Velero.
+If your Kubernetes installer cluster was configured to install Velero for you, then you only have to configure the storage destination in the admin console and potentially configure the Velero.
 For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console) and [Configure Namespace Access and Memory Limit](snapshots-velero-installing-config).
 :::

 Complete the following procedures to configure the snapshots feature:

-1. Review the limitations and considerations.
+1. Review the limitations and considerations below.
 See [Limitations and Considerations](#limitations-and-considerations).

 1. Install the Velero CLI.
 See [Installing the Velero CLI](snapshots-velero-cli-installing).